 Some of the Nation’s Biggest Polluters Use Their Deep Pockets to Attempt to Influence Policy

 The ten parent companies that reported the most industrial dumping in 2012 spent more than $53 million on lobbying in 2014 and contributed more than $9.4 million to candidates for federal office in the 2014 election cycle.4 Between them, they reported dumping more than 95 million pounds of toxic chemicals into waterways across the country.

 Congress Must Listen to Science, Not the Polluters

 Despite the overwhelming public support for clean water, in 2014, the US House of Representatives voted twice to block restoring Clean Water Act protections to critical waterways across the country, which would leave the drinking water for one in three Americans at risk.

 - Congress should not stand in the way as the U.S. Environmental Protection Agency and Army Corps of Engineers move to finalize their rule to restore Clean Water Act protections to streams and wetlands across the country.

 - Appropriators should ensure that the EPA has adequate funding to enforce the laws already on the books.

-- Federal officials should act to curb runoff pollution from agribusiness and stormwater.
+- Separately, federal officials should act to curb runoff pollution from agribusiness and stormwater.